sragli/bdm/README.md

 * `BDM.compute/2` - Computes the BDM complexity of a dataset.
 The input argument can either be a 1D list, a 2D matrix (list of lists) or an `%Nx.Tensor{}`
 * `BDM.PerturbationAnalysis` - Performs perturbation analysis
 * `BDM.Utils.normalize/2` - Normalizes BDM value between 0 and 1

-## Limitations

-We only have pre-computed CTM values for block sizes [1, 2, 3] for 1D binary lists and [2, 3, 4] for 2D binary matrices.
-It restricts the analysis to 1D binary strings and 2D matrices, without supplying your own CTM values as `ctm_data`.

 ## Usage